Installation

 3. Create a new Vercel project

-4. Connect your GitHub repository and import the project
+4. Connect your GitHub repository and import the project.
+For this monorepo, set Root Directory to frontend.

-5. Copy the environment variables from the .env.local file and paste them to your Vercel project settings.
+5. Copy the environment variables from frontend/.env.local and paste them to your Vercel project settings.
 Vercel supports pasting all variables at once.
+Include NEXT_PUBLIC_STUDIO_URL pointing at your hosted Studio URL (no trailing slash).

 6. Deploy